cdec/cdec.github.com/guide/tutorial.md

  - [Download and compile `cdec`](compiling.html)
    - Make sure you build the `pycdec` Python language extensions to `cdec`
+   - This tutorial assumes you have either installed them into your system's default location or that you have installed them into an isolated Python environment, e.g., using [virtualenv](https://pypi.python.org/pypi/virtualenv).
  - Download and untar [the training, development, and test data](http://data.cdec-decoder.org/cdec-spanish-demo.tar.gz) for this demo (16.7 MB)

 <hr/>